Subject · Welsh

 Set-text analysis (A-level Welsh first language)

-A-level Welsh studies set Welsh-language literary texts in depth — poetry from key Welsh literary figures, classic and contemporary Welsh prose, Welsh drama.
+A-level Welsh studies set Welsh-language literary texts in depth: poetry from key Welsh literary figures, classic and contemporary Welsh prose, and Welsh drama.
 Tutors with backgrounds in Welsh literature studies (often graduates of Welsh-medium university programmes) bring genuine depth here.

 Welsh Baccalaureate support

-The Welsh Baccalaureate Skills Challenge Certificate runs alongside GCSEs / A-levels.
+The Welsh Baccalaureate Skills Challenge Certificate runs alongside WJEC GCSEs and A-levels.
 Components include an individual project, group project, community challenge, and enterprise / employability challenge.
-Tutors help with: project planning, presentation skills, written reflective evaluations, and meeting the specific assessment criteria.
+Tutors help with project planning, presentation skills, written reflective evaluations, and meeting the specific assessment criteria.

 Choosing a Welsh tutor